jbkinney/mavenn/docs/index.rst

 MAVE-NN: genotype-phenotype maps from multiplex assays of variant effect
 ========================================================================

-MAVE-NN enables the rapid quantitative modeling of genotype-phenotype (G-P) maps from the data produced by a wide variety of multiplex assays of variant effect (MAVEs).
-Such assays include deep mutational scanning (DMS) experiments on proteins, as well as massively parallel reporter assays (MPRAs) on DNA or RNA regulatory sequences.
+MAVE-NN enables the rapid quantitative modeling of genotype-phenotype (G-P) maps from the data produced by multiplex assays of variant effect (MAVEs).
+Such assays include deep mutational scanning (DMS) experiments on proteins, massively parallel reporter assays (MPRAs) on DNA or RNA regulatory sequences, and more.
 MAVE-NN conceptualizes G-P map inference as a problem in information compression; this problem is then solved by training a neural network using a TensorFlow backend.

 MAVE-NN is written for Python 3 and is provided under an MIT open source license.
 The :ref:`installation`, :ref:`quickstart`,